 Those involved in New York City construction projects expect professionalism, reliability, and a completed project that meets expectations.
 However, when construction contractors abandon the project midway or fail to fulfill the agreed contract terms, it can lead to significant financial losses and litigation.

-Abandonment can lead to losses for property owners, who may need to hire new contractors, purchase additional materials, or even face legal penalties for project completion delays.
+When a contractor ceases work on a project before completion without any legal justification, it often leads to losses for property owners, who may need to hire new contractors, purchase additional materials, or even face legal penalties for project completion delays.

 There are several ways in which contractors may abandon a construction project in New York, each presenting unique challenges and potential legal remedies: